DaveBenham/VenomModules/README.md

 - **Additive** ***(green, default)*** - The left and right are averaged (summed and divided by two)
 - **Subtractive** ***(orange)*** - The right is subtracted from the left.
 This effectively converts the low and high pass outputs into band pass with two resonant peaks.

+Note that Subtractive mono mode should only be used when the spread value is non-zero.
+Subtractive mode will effectively kill all mono output if the spread is zero.

+This button has no effect if the right output is patched.

 ### FDBK (band pass feedback)

 Makes the filter more resonant by internally feeding back a portion of the band pass output to the filter input.
 Note that the internal feedback is not affected by the Gain.